-Consideration of and action on the approval of a contract between the City of Deer Park and the University of Texas Health Science Center at Houston for medical director services.
+Discussion of issues relating to a proposed contract between the City of Deer Park and the University of Texas Health Science Center at Houston for medical director services.

 RFQ 17-003 resulted in four (4) highly qualified candidates for medical director.
 The review committee interviewed all four candidates and Dr. Richard Bradley, as part of the University of Texas Health Science Center, was the top ranking candidate.
 Negotiations with Dr. Bradley resulted in a mutually acceptable contract, which is on the Council Agenda for consideration.